Rail roko: Farmers sit on tracks in Punjab, Hry, stopping trains at stations | Business

 At some places, including those in Jind and Fatehabad districts, farmers could be seen smoking 'hookahs' while sitting on tracks.

-On the Ambala-Delhi railway section, a group of farmers led by Bharatiya Kisan Union (BKU) leader from Ambala, Gulab Singh Mankpur, squatted on a track at Shahpur village, about 2 kilometers from the Ambala Cantt station.
+On the Ambala-Delhi railway section, a group of farmers led by Bharatiya Kisan Union (BKU) leader from Ambala, Gulab Singh Mankpur, squatted on the railway track at Shahpur village, about 2 kilometres from the Ambala Cantt station.

 ''Our protest will continue in a peaceful manner till the farm laws are repealed,'' said Manakpur.